adleroliveira/dreamjs/README.md

 ```

 ### Callbacks
-Currently there is two ways you can get the output from Dream.
+Currently there is two ways you can get the output from DreamJS.
 By storing it in a variable or by passing a callback to it to receive the result.
 In the future it will also be possible to use it with Promises and Streams.

 Storing in a variable:
 ```js